 For the full Goodheart experience, book on to a guided tour of our sanctuary site, where you’ll be shown around our habitat development projects and get the chance to meet the many colourful characters who call Goodheart home.

-This unique hands-on experience allows visitors to get up close and personal with our group of friendly rescued pigs and learn all about their lives, personalities, and what it takes to care for them.
-You can then enjoy your lunch beside our grassy paddocks, while the pigs enjoy theirs!
+These unique hands-on experiences allow visitors to get up close and personal with our group of friendly rescued pigs and learn all about their lives, personalities, and what it takes to care for them.
+Complete the experience by enjoying your lunch beside our grassy paddocks, while the pigs enjoy theirs!